JENX-5/CarbonFoorprint/README.md

 ---

-## 17. Future Scope & Enhancements
+## 16. Future Scope & Enhancements

 - **Direct API Integrations:** Pulling live usage metrics from smart home meters (e.g., Nest, ecobee) or electric utility accounts.
 - **Granular Geo-Mapping:** Swapping static travel calculations with distance matrix routing (e.g., Google Maps API) to compute exact commuting footprints.
-- **Peer Comparisons & Team challenges:** Localized multiplayer leaderboards for carbon offset goals.
+- **Peer Comparisons & Team Challenges:** Localized multiplayer leaderboards for carbon offset goals.
 - **PWA Packaging:** Turning the web app into a Progressive Web App (PWA) with a manifest and service worker, making it fully installable on mobile.

 ---

-## 18. Assumptions & Limitations
+## 17. Assumptions & Limitations

 - **Average Estimates:** Calculations are based on generalized national average emission coefficients and are for educational awareness rather than regulatory carbon compliance.
 - **Local Storage Limitations:** Since data is browser-bound, swapping devices or clearing browser cache resets the progress history unless backed up using the JSON export.

+---

+## 18. Conclusion

+Contour translates the complex and often abstract science of personal carbon emissions into a visually engaging, interactive, and gamified experience.
+By centering the user journey on local-first privacy, focused onboarding, sandbox simulation, and structured habit check-loops, it demonstrates how design-led technical execution can bridge the gap between carbon awareness and active environmental reduction.